Beliavsky/Fortran-tools-on-GitHub/README.md

-### Fortran tools on Github -- preprocessors, static analyzers, transpilers, and interoperability tools
+### Fortran tools on Github -- compilers, preprocessors, static analyzers, transpilers, and interoperability tools

 [camfort](https://github.com/camfort/camfort): refactoring and verification tool for scientific Fortran programs.
 It currently supports Fortran 66, 77, and 90 with various legacy extensions.